Marvel Rivals: Ranks Overview

 Marvel Rivals Competitive Rules Explained

-- Rank Description: At the top tiers (Eternity and One Above All), divisions disappear.
-Progression is based solely on accumulating points.
-However, inactivity will cause your rank points to decay over time.
+- Rank Decay: At the elite ranks (Eternity and One Above All), you must play consistently.
+Inactivity leads to "Dormancy," causing your hard-earned rank points to slowly decay over time.

 All Ranks in Marvel Rivals